-We believe that RMS students must master both academic skills and non-cognitive skills essential to the whole child: goal setting, perseverance, critical thinking, problem solving, creativity, and communication.
+We believe that RSFM students must master both academic skills and non-cognitive skills essential to the whole child: goal setting, perseverance, critical thinking, problem solving, creativity, and communication.
 We provide an environment where students develop into confident, self-motivated, competent, and productive life-long learners.
-We know high expectations lead to higher student achievement.25 Our students possess the habits, skills, and characteristics necessary to succeed in college and beyond, as contributing citizens of the twenty-first century.
-RMS aligns with research that supports non-cognitive skills as essential to success.
-Carol Dweck argues that a growth mindset, in which abilities can be developed through dedication and hard work, affords the individual resiliency and a love of learning that carries throughout life.26 Rocketship parents who have older children attending other schools comment that their children enrolled at Rocketship demonstrate far more ownership and resiliency than their other children who have not attended a Rocketship school.
+We know high expectations lead to higher student achievement.
+Our students possess the habits, skills, and characteristics necessary to succeed in college and beyond, as contributing citizens of the twenty-first century.
+RSFM aligns with research that supports non-cognitive skills as essential to success.
+Carol Dweck argues that a growth mindset, in which abilities can be developed through dedication and hard work, affords the individual resiliency and a love of learning that carries throughout life.
+Rocketship parents who have older children attending other schools comment that their children enrolled at Rocketship demonstrate far more ownership and resiliency than their other children who have not attended a Rocketship school.
 We enable this growth mindset in a few ways:

-- Home visits: RMS culture begins with a home visit with the family and potential student from a RMS staff member.
+- Home visits: RSFM culture begins with a home visit with the family and potential student from a RSFM staff member.
 Home visits create a learning partnership between families and our teachers.
 Teachers come to know the unique strengths and character of each student and their families while parents learn strategies for helping their student reach the individual student learning goals co-developed by students, parents and Rocketship educators.
-After enrollment, our students' parents participate in frequent parent meetings that reinforce RMS practices and values; furthermore, they commit volunteer time to support their students' educations.
-That time is flexible and comes in a variety of forms such as accompanying students on class trips, attending RMS community events, or providing assistance with class projects.
-Please see Element D below for more information on parental involvement at RMS. - Core values: Rocketship's core values of respect, responsibility, persistence, and empathy help cement this ownership of learning by students and their families.
+After enrollment, our students' parents participate in frequent parent meetings that reinforce RSFM practices and values; furthermore, they commit volunteer time to support their students' educations.
+That time is flexible and comes in a variety of forms such as accompanying students on class trips, attending RSFM community events, or providing assistance with class projects.
+Please see Element D below for more information on parental involvement at RSFM. - Core values: Rocketship's core values of respect, responsibility, persistence, and empathy help cement this ownership of learning by students and their families (see Appendix A-8, for a full description of our core values).
 We reinforce the core values in every classroom and in all common spaces.
 There is a common language at Rocketship that reminds our students of the common vision for success both academically and behaviorally.
 Each day begins with a Rocketeer Launch, during which all classes gather to say the Rocketeer Creed (our daily promise to live by our core values) and sing a song that highlights one core value per month.
-Parents frequently participate in the Rocketship Launch.
+Parents frequently participate in the Rocketship Launch (see Appendix A-9 for photos of a Rocketeer Launch).
 To further individualize core values, students reflect on their own exhibition of core values as they fill out their own behavior reports and give themselves a score for that day's efforts.